Hidden Triggers That Mimic Alcohol Cravings

 So when your body says, “Something’s wrong,” your brain replies, “I know what helps.”

-Except it doesn’t.
-And we have to teach it a better answer.
+Except it doesn’t, and we have to teach it a better answer.

 Medication Side Effects